 Professor Alison Ritter, Social Policy Research Centre, Faculty of Arts and Social Sciences, UNSW Sydney

 The project comprised three parts.
 First, the current laws and definitions as well as policy relating to “personal use and possession” of illicit drugs in each state and territory in Australia and existing diversion programs were systematically identified and documented.
 Second, three different sets of unpublished official crime data from the Australian Bureau of Statistics (ABS) were compiled on police detections, court actions and imprisonment for drug use and possession that occurred in Australia over a five-year period (2010-11 to 2014-15).
 In the final part 24 experts covering police, justice, health, and non-government organisations were consulted about the barriers and facilitators to the diversion of use/possess offenders in Australia.

-A report has been submitted to the funders: Hughes, C., Seear, K., Ritter, A., & Mazerolle, L. (2018).
+Hughes, C., Seear, K., Ritter, A., & Mazerolle, L. (2018).
 Criminal justice responses relating to personal use and possession of illicit drugs: The reach of Australian drug diversion programs and barriers and facilitators to expansion.
 A report for the Commonwealth Department of Health.
 Sydney: NDARC, UNSW.
+Full report available here.